DDev101/DDev101/README.md

 - <b>Game Development Opportunities</b>
   - Would love to work with a dedicated team at a company to make games with!
 - <b>Software Development Opportunities</b>
-  - Would appreciate the opportunity to work on great software, tools, backend, and more to help my team I work with get things done quickly and effectively!
+  - Would appreciate the opportunity to work on great software, tools, backend, and more to help my team get things done quickly and effectively!

 <!--
 TODO: